weDevsOfficial/wp-project-manager/readme.txt

 == Changelog ==

+= 1.6.10 - November 27, 2017 =

+ * [new] Vuejs loading made compact.
+ * [new] Included vuejs in project file.
+ * [update] Included file download attributes.
+ * [update] Notify manager when updating comments.
+ * [fix] Navigate to a task from the calendar.
+ * [fix] User search problem fixed when creating a project.
+ * [fix] Text editor style problem fixed.

 = 1.6.9 - August 24, 2017 =

- * [Fix] CPM free loader class active after loading WP all plugins
+ * [fix] CPM free loader class active after loading WP all plugins
- * [Fix] All co-workers get mail after completed the task
+ * [fix] All co-workers get mail after completed the task
  * [new] weForms Upsell Class

 = 1.6.8 - August 17, 2017 =

- * [Fix] Prevent the loading trix-editor for all WP page.
+ * [fix] Prevent the loading trix-editor for all WP page.
- * [Fix] Text formating retained got from others editor.
+ * [fix] Text formating retained got from others editor.
- * [Fix] Creating second task does change the date of first task.
+ * [fix] Creating second task does change the date of first task.
  * [new] Add new component cpm-datepicker

 = 1.6.7 - August 01, 2017 =